junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "You're afraid?"
 Butch raises an eyebrow.
 "Afraid of death?"

 "No," Dean defends automatically, but his thought does wander briefly, imagining his own dead body lying on the bank floor, bleeding out with a bullet hole to the heart, imagining Cas finding him like that, or Sam.
 Or maybe none of them does and they never find out what happened to him.
-He swallows down the lump in the throat.
+He swallows down the lump in his throat hard.
 "But isn't it better to stay alive?"

 Butch considers, then agrees to skip this town.